Will-Griffiths-Ireland/Journee/README.md

 * Abilty to switch site style (light/dark/custom colour modes)
 * Add/edit/delete journal pages
 * Limit of 1 page per day
-* Limit of 1 photo and Selfie per day
+* Limit of 1 photo and selfie per day
 * Default images for those that do not want to add photos
 * Ability to make journals private/public
 * Extended profile that alows a users private/public publishing preference to be stored